chrismaddalena/ODIN/README.md

 Note that appearing in a threat feed doesn't mean something is wrong or that Cymon has bad data.
 A domain may have been used for phishing, been detected and seized, and is now dormant with the old malicious A records.
 Then you have things like cloud service IPs that change hands often.
 Events like that can lead to a domain or IP being used for malicious activities one day and safe the next.
 Always investigate these findings before crying wolf to your client.

 Sign-up for an account to get your API key: [cymon.io](https://www.cymon.io/)

+### URLVoid
+URLVoid offers reputation data for domains, including Alexa and Google rankings, domain age, and location data.
+It also keeps track of domains that have been flagged for malicious activity by various entities (e.g. Fortinet, Avira).

+Like Cymon, this may help you identify typosqautted domains (identified via URCrazy) that are/have been linked to malicious activity.

+Sign-up for an account to get your API key: [urlvoid.com/api](http://api.urlvoid.com/)

 ### HaveIBeenPwned
 Email addresses are checked against HIBP to determine if any email addresses for the organization have been mentioned in any pastes or been involved in any security breaches.